-- 1. Other Standards and Codes.
+- D. Performance and Design standards.
+The performance standards and bulk regulations listed in §10-15-1: Lighting of the Lee County Code; §10-15-8: Fire and Explosion of the Lee County Code, and Chapter 13 Landscaping, shall be suspended for a Private Pipeline and the following regulations shall apply instead.
+All other performance standards and bulk regulations of the district shall apply. - 1.
+Other Standards and Codes.
 All Private Pipelines shall comply with any applicable local, state and federal regulatory standards, including but not limited to the Illinois Gas Pipeline Safety Act (220 ILCS 20). - 2.
-The Agricultural Impact Mitigation Agreement (AIMA) executed between the owner and operator of the Private Pipeline shall be minimum standards applied to all construction and deconstruction activities.
-The owner and operator, contractors, and subcontractors must, at a minimum, comply with the specifications of the AIMA.
-Where there is conflict between the AIMA specifications and this Ordinance, the more restrictive shall apply.
+The Agricultural Impact Mitigation Agreement (AIMA). - a.
+An AIMA shall be executed between the Illinois Department of Agriculture and operator of the Private Pipeline and shall be minimum standards applied to all construction and deconstruction activities.
+The owner and operator, contractors, and subcontractors must, at a minimum, comply with the Conditions of the AIMA and Construction Standards and Policies as set forth by the AIMA.
+Where those standards conflict with standards outlined within, the more restrictive shall apply.